enviame/backend-test-2.0/Readme.md

 ## Before you begin

 - Provide a **private GitHub repository** with your code and add the following users as collaborators: **@rolivagon @rsebjara @vmolina-enviame @vham @rcarrascop**
-- You must provide two containerized microservices with the proper instructions tu run the app.
+- You must provide two containerized microservices with the proper instructions to run the app.
-- Be especially carful to test your app in a clean environment and from zero, **if we can't run It, your test will be discarded inmediately** and It will be terrible.
+- Please make sure to test your app in a clean environment and right from the start, because **if we can't run it, your test will be discarded inmediately** and it would be disappointing for all of us.
-- As a backend test is not requiered to provide any view, quite the opposite we ecourage You to provide an API where We could test all the features.
+- As a backend test is not required to provide any view, quite the opposite we encourage You to provide an API where we could test all the features.

 In case of any technical questions [Contact Us](mailto:tech-test@enviame.io)